traefik/mesh/helm/chart/mesh/Guidelines.md

-# Maesh Helm Chart Guidelines
+# Traefik Mesh Helm Chart Guidelines

-This document outlines the guidelines for developing, managing and extending the Maesh Helm Chart.
+This document outlines the guidelines for developing, managing and extending the Traefik Mesh Helm Chart.

 ## Optionality

-All non-critical features (features not mandatory to start Maesh) in the Helm Chart must be optional.
+All non-critical features (features not mandatory to start Traefik Mesh) in the Helm Chart must be optional.
 All non-critical features should be disabled (commented out) in the `values.yaml` file.
 All optional non-critical features should be disabled (commented out) in the `values.yaml` file, and have a comment `# (Optional)` in the line above.
 This allows minimal configuration, and ease of extension.